To suggest a question to be added, fill out this form: Creator FAQs Suggestion Box

 When can I expect to hear back after I submit an application?

 Once an application is submitted, it’s added to our pipeline for review.
-Depending on congestion, it can take anywhere from a few weeks to a few months before we reach out to get the process started.
-The first conversation is focused on the status of your project and seeing what you’ve been working on.
+Depending on the volume of applications, it can take anywhere from a few weeks to a few months before you can expect to hear from us.
+The first conversation will focus on the status of your project, including reviewing test outputs.

-We highly recommend you take advantage of this time and continue refining your script.
-This not only improves the project but speeds up the onboarding process once conversations start.
+We highly recommend you take advantage of this time to continue refining your script and to gather your supporting materials.
+This not only improves the project, but will accelerate the on-boarding process.

 What happens after I apply?

-After an application period ends, our creative team will begin the process of reviewing applications in the order they were received.
-We'll reach out to check on the status of your project prototype when we reach your application in the queue.
-You can share any updates with us, or let us know if you need a bit more time to finalize a prototype.
-After we have your final submission, you'll hear back from us whether or not your project is selected for an Art Blocks launch.
-If your project is selected, you'll move into the Artist Onboarding process.
+We'll reach out to check on the status of your project submission when we reach your application in the queue.
+You can share any updates with us, or let us know if you need a bit more time to finish uploading and iterating your script.
+After we have your final submission, it will be reviewed, and you will be notified whether or not your project is selected for an Art Blocks launch.
+If your project is selected, you'll move into the Artist Onboarding Steps.

 What are the steps in the process and how do I know when I've completed them?

-Please see our Artist Onboarding Steps page for a more detailed overview of the onboarding process.
+Please see Artist Onboarding Steps for a more detailed overview of the onboarding process.

 Approximately how long will each step of the process take?